kapawlak/temp_lab_host/Courses/6/CL/xlab0_homeexperiment.md

 :::

 From [](#Exercise-research), you should now have a value for $c$ in hand.
 We now need to document some information about our *equipment*.

-:::Exercise (equipment|1 Point)
+:::Exercise (equipment)
- Find the frequency microwaves typically run at online.
-Provide a link to your source.
+Locate the information panel on your microwave
+1. What is your microwave's make and model number?
+2. Find the frequency your microwave runs at on the information panel or online. ;;;If you can't find this information, it is probably OK to assume 2.450 GHz.
+Please note this if you assume it ;;;
 :::

 Finally, let's figure out what the wavelength of our microwave should be, and what we expect to measure

-:::Exercise (wavelength|2 Points)
+:::Exercise (wavelength)
-Using the accepted value of $c$ and the frequency $\nu$ of a standard microwave:
+Using the accepted value of $c$ and the frequency $\nu$ of your microwave:
-1. What wavelength, $\lambda$ do you expect a microwave to produce?
+1. What wavelength, $\lambda$ do you expect your microwave to produce?
 2. What $d$ do you expect to measure?
 :::